AnthonyBroadCrawford/anthonybroadcrawford.github.io/cv.md

 - Grew technology organization from 2 to 27 in 12 months.
 Included UX, Engineering, Product Management, Product Marketing, Customer Support, and Dev Operations.

-- Expanded outsourced engineering capacity up to 7 engineers with two firms in less than 6 months.
+- Expanded contracted engineering capacity up to 7 engineers with two firms in less than 6 months.

 - Created a holistic agile Product Development operation (product, design, engineering) resulting in a continuos delivery operations with 5+ releases a week.